- Accessibility Services

-Lastly, certain accommodations such as Memory Aid and Extension of Assignment Due Dates may warrant a meeting with a student and their accessibility counselor as soon as possible after the student has shared their Determination of Accommodations Letter.
+Lastly, certain accommodations such as Memory Aid and Extension of Assignment Due Dates may warrant a meeting with a student and their accessibility counselor as soon as possible after the student has requested that you be notified.
 We refer to these accommodations as “Agreement Accommodations” because they require that a conversation and agreement be established prior to implementation.

 During the Term

 While students are encouraged to notify their instructors about accommodations at the beginning of the semester there are a number of reasons you might not receive this information until partway through the semester:

 - Students might be busy or overwhelmed in their first week of the semester.
 This is especially true for our incoming 1st year students.